w-xuefeng/vaq-docs/docs/guide/directory-structure.md

 :::

 ::: tip tip
 You can enter `/webpack-dev-server` in the browser to view the compiled file directory structure.
+The page of `index.html` is `Page Navigation`，iit is only used for PC browser side debugging page, which will be ignored when building package.
 :::